 The ULT1, ULT2 and ULT3-programmes

 ULT1, ULT2 and ULT3 are Ultupharma’s current antibiotics programmes.
 Antibiotics in these programmes have activity against a wide range of bacterial pathogens in the WHO and CDC priority lists (Table 1, click table to enlarge), including carbapenem resistant Acinetobacter baumannii, Pseudomonas aeruginosa and Enterobacteriaceae.
-The ULT3 peptides have also activity against colistin resistant Escherichia coli, A. baumannii and Klebsiella pneumoniae
+The ULT3 peptides have also activity against colistin resistant Escherichia coli, A. baumannii and Klebsiella pneumoniae.
+A confidential presentation is available describing these programmes.

 A deep knowledge in nucleoside chemistry and biochemistry has resulted in the ULT2-programme containing several treatments active against a large number of multi-resistant Gram-negative and Gram-positive bacteria such as A. baumannii, E. coli, K. pneumoniae, K. oxytoca, Enterobacter cloacae, E. aerogenes, Serratia marcescens, P. aeruginosa, Proteus mirabilis, Salmonella typhimurium, Shigella sonnei, S. flexneri, Helicobacter pylori, Yersinia pestis, Haemophilus influenza, S. aureus, S. epidermis, Streptococcus pneumoniae, Micrococcus luteus, and Bacillus anthracis (Table 2, click table to enlarge).